MoneyTools/MyMoney.Net/docs/Basics/Attachments.md

 # Attachments

-The first column of a transaction view is labeled "A" and stands for "Attachments"
+The first column of a transaction view is labeled "A" and stands for "Attachments".
+An attachment is a file of any type that you want to associate with your transaction.

+You can drag/drop any file from your desktop onto a transaction and make an Attachment that way.
+You can also paste an image onto the selected transaction and it will add the image to the attachments.

 ![](../Images/Attachments.png)